 - Refer to the course in videos once in a while (Don’t be too pushy)

 - Use YouTube cards sometimes to push people to your course (But not too much)

-6) Use YouTube to Build a Brand
+6) Use YouTube to Build a Blog

 YouTube is great for building your brand if you want to create fans, drive lots of conversions, and increase your business revenue.
 As the second-largest search engine, this platform offers immense opportunities to get your brand in front of your ideal audience.

-A website will almost always outearn a YouTube channel because it’s a platform that allows you to connect with your audience on a deeper and more personal level, such as through email, and so on.
+A blog will almost always outearn a YouTube channel because it’s a platform that allows you to connect with your audience on a deeper and more personal level, such as through email, and so on.